 The well-being of your family is too important to take unnecessary chances with.
 The Surgeon General and the EPA recommend that every home be tested for radon.
-Over 20,000 people per year die from radon related lung cancer.
+Over 20,000 people per year die from radon-related lung cancer.
 Many homeowners are unaware of the danger.
 Elevated levels of Radon can be a serious problem.
 Excessive Radon is able to be mitigated.
-Radon testing is the prudent step to protect your family.
+Radon testing is a prudent step to protect your family.

 What Is Radon?

 Radon is a colorless, odorless, radioactive gas.
 It forms naturally from the decay of radioactive elements, such as uranium, which are found at different levels in soil and rock throughout the world.
 Radon gas in the soil and rock can move into the air and into groundwater and surface water.